rh-messaging/activemq-artemis-jolokia-api-server/README.md

 The optional -ns (or --nosec) argument can be used to disable security.

----

-**Note:**

-you should enable security in your application.
-Disable security can only be used for test purposes.

----

 The `deploy.sh` script uses `oc kustomize` (built-in [kustomize](https://github.com/kubernetes-sigs/kustomize)) command to configure and deploy the plugin using resources and patches defined under ./deploy